wp-plugins/rssphoto/readme.txt

 Here's a quick description of the settings:

-   1. Title: text that appears over the image in the sidebar
+   1. Title: text that appears over the image in the sidebar.
-   2. URL: address of the RSS or Atom feed
+   2. URL: address of the RSS or Atom feed.
+   3. Fixed dimension: select whether the width, height, or longest side should be fixed.
-   3. Max dimensions: the size in pixels of the largest side of the thumbnail
+   4. Dimension size: size in pixels of the width, height, or longest side (previously selected).
-   4. Image selection: you can choose to have the script randomly select images or just display the first image in the most recent feed entry.
+   5. Image selection: you can choose to have the script randomly select images or just display the first image in the most recent feed entry.
+   6. Pull images from: some feeds have thumbnail previews in the item description rather than the item content.

 == Frequently Asked Questions ==